manno-xx/Phaser3CMD/README.md

 ## Building on prior knowledge

-This repository is used in a course which is preceeded by a course on the Programming Basics using P5JS (using mainly [Khan Academy's Intro to JS: Drawing and Animation](https://www.khanacademy.org/computing/computer-programming/programming).
+This repository is used in a course which is preceded by a course on the Programming Basics using P5JS (using mainly [Khan Academy's Intro to JS: Drawing and Animation](https://www.khanacademy.org/computing/computer-programming/programming).
 In that course, there was no ES6 used so, this repository tries to avoid ES6 features unless there is no easy alternative.
 So:

 * the examples use var over let and const etc.
 * the examples will use object literals where possible over classes.